 Because the media collection in MM&R is now located in a different department than the projectionists and other technical support (Academic Media Services--AMS), instructors are asked to coordinate the borrowing of media items and the booking of technical support separately with both departments.
 We ask that instructors be responsible for taking media items to AMS (located on Holland Library' ground floor just off the Terrell Mall) and back again.
 The AMS phone number is 509.335.4535.

-Service to the Branch Campuses and Academic Media Services
+Service to the Other WSU Campuses and Academic Media Services

-Branch campus faculty and students have the same borrowing privileges that WSU-Pullman borrowers have.
-Although we prefer that branch library patrons book media through their branch library staff, we will also accept orders over our phone, fax, and email.
-In most cases, we ship media to the branch libraries for patrons via our courier.
+All WSU campus faculty and students have the same borrowing privileges that WSU-Pullman borrowers have.
+Although we prefer that the other campus library patrons book media through their own library staff, we will also accept orders over our phone, fax, and email.
+In most cases, we ship media to the other campus libraries for patrons via our courier.
 However, when the situation warrants, we will also ship directly to the patron via UPS for the price of the shipping.

 Academic Media Services showings of media to two or more groups dictate special permission even though both groups are considered classroom settings.
 Note: it isn't safe to assume that everything utilized in a traditional classroom setting may be utilized in the transmission setting of the AMS classroom.
 Academic Media Services requires a special permission for a media item from the copyright holder before an item can be shown.
 The MMR staff can provide producer/distributor information on our media items to any instructor seeking permission for a showing over AMS.